Using Fresh Flowers In Resin: GUIDE

 We are answering your question: Can you put fresh flowers in resin?

-The ability to preserve the delicate beauty of flowers in a translucent and durable medium has opened up a world of artistic possibilities.
+The ability to preserve flowers in a translucent and durable medium has opened up a world of artistic possibilities.

 Can You Use Fresh Flowers In Resin?